tzunni/TypeFighter/README.md

 # TypeFighter
-A web application that measures and ranks users by their typing speed across the globe.
+A web application that gamifies the process of learning one's own typing speed and provides a leaderboard to see where one ranks.
 <br>

-## Overview (Planned Features)
+## Overview
 - Low Latency Accurate **WPM Measurement**
 - **Varied Text Displays** (Typing Prompts)
 - **Game Leaderboard** (Retro / Arcade Style)